By Savannah Potts, Intern

 Sometimes it seems like people think dietitians only eat a short list of foods considered to be “healthy,” but did you know that the majority of nutrition professionals prioritize balance and moderation as a key to a healthy lifestyle?
 If you don’t have a medical condition that requires a particular diet, you should enjoy some of that favorite casserole at a holiday meal.
 Food is meant to be enjoyed and used to fellowship with others.

 What can be frustrating for some people is the number of gatherings this time of year, and they all seem to revolve around food.
 Many people come out on the other side with a New Year’s resolution and new gym membership, wishing they had paced themselves over the month.
 So of course, you can enjoy the foods you love over the holidays, but be sure to also nourish your body with nutrient-rich foods.
-Avoid an all-or-nothing approach to eating, and instead, focus on an overall eating pattern that includes plenty of vegetables, fruits, lean proteins, whole grains, and low-fat dairy items, while leaving room for favorite celebratory foods.
+Avoid an all-or-nothing approach to eating, and instead, focus on an overall eating pattern that includes plenty of vegetables, fruits, lean proteins, whole grains, and low-fat dairy items, while leaving room for favorite holiday foods.

 Preheat oven to 425°F. Line a large rimmed baking sheet with foil.